Healthy Land and Wildlife

 Interested in making your home and garden more sustainable?
-Our Cooperative Extension department leads a Sustainable Landscaping series teaching homeowners how to work with nature no matter where they live.
+Chesterfield Cooperative Extension leads a Sustainable Landscaping series teaching homeowners how to work with nature no matter where they live.

 Worried about the quality of your lawn or need help testing your soil?
-Our Cooperative Extension department has put together a Lawn Care & Soil Testing FAQ and resource guide to help.
+Cooperative Extension has put together a Lawn Care & Soil Testing FAQ and resource guide to help.

 Chesterfield master gardeners are also available to visit your property and answer site-specific questions.
 For more information about the Learn Your Landscape program.

 Our Environmental Engineering department is responsible for many environmental initiatives, including ensuring the health of our county’s soil and land.
 Watch a video on the department to learn about erosion and sediment control.

 To get involved in Chesterfield’s efforts to keep the county clean, learn more about volunteering for our Community Clean-Up Events.

 Is there a spot in your neighborhood that could use a clean-up?
 Volunteers for Community Enhancement’s Adopt-A-Spot program take ownership of smaller areas in need like parks, lots, streets or walkways, beautifying their neighborhood while the county provides garbage bags and reflective vests.